th2018/segment_anything/README.md

-The encoder extracts features and generates an image embedding (vector).
+Image_embedding.ipynb: The encoder extracts features and generates an image embedding (vector).